 Ready to serve!

-This stir fry makes a quick and healthy dinner.
+This chicken stir fry makes a quick and healthy dinner.
 The glossy, flavour-packed teriyaki-style sauce coats every element, since the sauce has reduced and thickened slightly.
 If you like a thicker sauce, cornstarch works well as a thickening agent, but you can get similar results using potato starch or arrowroot (although these last two sometimes make a sauce a little gooey.)
 Adding the marinade near the end of the cooking time works best for me.

 Do I have to use a wok to make stir-fry?